• Skip to primary navigation

 Dandelion salve is a simple herbal remedy to make that is packed with health benefits.
 This healing salve uses only simple ingredients and can soothe sore muscles, moisturise dry skin, and help relieve mild skin irritations.

-- A few drops of lavender or another essential oil of your choice (optional)
+• A few drops of lavender or another essential oil of your choice I like this lavender oil

 Step 1: Make dandelion-infused oil